Director Bui Thac Chuyen monitors and directs the crew on set - Photo: Mi Ly

 "This is a very meaningful and practical film, helping us look forward to the 50th anniversary of the liberation of the South and national reunification next year.

-With such historical significance and the length of history being recreated in the film, this is not an easy task.
+With such historical significance and the length of history being recreated in the film, this is by no means an easy task.

 So how can filmmakers do it in current conditions?

-It requires a lot of support, coordination and many agencies at different levels of authority."
+It requires a lot of support and coordination from many authorities and many agencies at different levels of authority."

 Believe in Bui Thac Chuyen's talent